 Once the bacterial infection has been cleared up, the body is allowed to heal itself, including healing up any instance of leaky gut syndrome.

 The specialized probiotics are there as the clean-up crew, so-to-speak, and help repopulate the gut microbiome with friendly bacteria and assist other friendly species in the gut to once again establish healthy colonies.

-There have been many people who have already realized the key to treatment exists in dissolving the biofilm first, before any real bacterial overgrowth can be treated and a few of them have written a free, 5-page report titled “5-Page Fibromyalgia Action Plan” which is available for download here.
+There have been many people who have already realized the key to treatment exists in dissolving the biofilm first, before any real bacterial overgrowth can be treated and a few of them have written a free report titled “The Biofilm Buster Action Plan” which is available for download here.